wenzuoyi/media_core/README.md

 4. FFMPEG
 5. POCO
 6. LIBYUV

 note: where you register environment variables for all those libraries path, the value of environment variables shoud be ends with '\'.
 If you finish all these steps, you may compile all source code via VS2015 above IDE.
 Of course, It strongly recommand you download boost, poco, libyuv, ffmpeg source code by git, and compile it by yourself.
 If you don't know how to compile it, here is the document just for compiling. http://wenzuoyi.synology.me:8000/dokuwiki/doku.php。If you finish it, you should register environment variables for visual studio compiling.
 ## Contact me ##
-If you have any questions during the use, please contact me through my email.
+If you have any questions during the use, please contact me through email.
 My email is wenzuoyi@126.com.